 - can appear solid and unmoving if they are holding something up or at rest against a vertical line or plane

-- provide a greater dynamic influence in a picture
+- provide a more significant dynamic influence in a picture

-- are more aesthetically pleasing, as they are associated with comfort, familiarity, relaxation, softness and sensuality
+- are associated with comfort, familiarity, relaxation, softness, and sensuality

 - can also communicate confusion, turbulence, even frenzy, as in the violence of waves in a storm, etc.

 - occur in nature and are associated with things from the natural world, like plants and animals

 - convey a sense of gracefulness, dynamism, and spontaneity

 - don’t actually exist and can not be shown visually

 - are created by values, colors, textures, or shapes that guide the eye through the piece of artwork